rsyslog/rsyslog/source/debug.rst

    -  **DebugOnDemand** - if present, turns on the debug system but does not enable debug output itself.
 You need to send SIGUSR1 to turn it on when desired.
-   -  **OutputTidToStderr** - if present, makes rsyslog output information about the thread id (tid) of newly create processesto stderr.
-Note that not necessarily all new threads are reported (depends on the code, e.g. of plugins).
-This is only available under Linux.
-This usually does NOT work when privileges have been dropped (that's not a bug, but the way it is).
    -  **help** - display a very short list of commands - hopefully a life saver if you can't access the documentation...

-   Individual options are separated by spaces.

 Why Environment Variables?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~